Sandy Gambill, M.Ed.

 Sr. Instructional Developer

 fax: (314) 977-1695

 Role in the Center

-As an instructional designer in the Center, Sandy assists faculty members and other instructors in the design, development, and modification of program-level curriculum and individual-level course content.
+As an instructional developer in the Center, Sandy assists faculty members and other instructors in the design, development, and modification of program-level curriculum and individual-level course content.
 She also facilitates workshops, departmental retreats, and online seminars focused on the intentional integration of learning technologies, at the course, program, and institutional level.

 Areas of Interest and Expertise